 Everyone has something to offer the world, and it is unfair that your talents and abilities could be held back by a lack of confidence in yourself.
 The good news is that, even if you don’t have self-confidence, you can learn it.
 There are many ways to build and boost your self-confidence, including;

 A peacock that rests on his feathers is just another turkey.Dolly Parton

-You will recognize what is important to you and your path in life will be clear.
-This keeps you motivated and gives you the confidence boost to take risks and seize opportunities that will take you where you want to be.
+By getting to know yourself better, you will recognize what is important to you and your path in life will be clear.
+This will then keep you motivated and give you the confidence boost to take risks and seize opportunities that will take you where you want to be.
 As for the weaknesses, identify what you don’t like about yourself and your current life, and then, work on improving yourself and defeating self-limiting beliefs.

 - Managing your mind to overcome self-doubt

 Self-confidence is psychological.
-Getting rid of self-doubt by improving how you feel and think about yourself is one way to build your self-confidence.
+Getting rid of self-doubt by improving how you feel and think about yourself is one way to learn how to build your self-confidence.
 Let go of any negative thoughts and visualize yourself in a way that makes you proud.

 Additionally, you could recite positive affirmations every time negative thoughts creep into your mind.
-Most importantly, to build your self confidence, you have to practice self-love and learn to accept yourself the way you are – imperfections and all.
+Most importantly, to learn how to build your self-confidence, you have to practice self-love and learn to accept yourself the way you are – imperfections and all.